codice/saml-conformance/README.md

 ###### How to implement a plugin jar?

 1. Implement a plugin jar for the IdP's authentication implementation. \
-Write a Java or Kotlin class that implements the [IdpSSOResponder](external/samlconf-plugins-api/src/main/java/org/codice/compliance/saml/plugin/IdpSSOResponder.java) interface.
+Write a Java or Kotlin class that implements the [IdpSSOResponder](external/samlconf-plugins-api/src/main/java/org/codice/compliance/saml/plugin/IdpSSOResponder.java) interface. \
 [DDFIdpSSOResponderProvider](external/implementations/samlconf-ddf-impl/src/main/kotlin/org/codice/compliance/saml/plugin/ddf/DDFIdpSSOResponderProvider.kt) and
-[KeycloakIdpSSOResponderProvider](external/implementations/samlconf-keycloak-impl/src/main/kotlin/org/codice/compliance/saml/plugin/keycloak/KeycloakIdpSSOResponderProvider.kt) can be used as examples.
+[KeycloakIdpSSOResponderProvider](external/implementations/samlconf-keycloak-impl/src/main/kotlin/org/codice/compliance/saml/plugin/keycloak/KeycloakIdpSSOResponderProvider.kt) can be used as examples. \
+**NOTE**: The implementation class is implementing a Java service therefore either
+   * the `@MetaInfServices` annotation should be used (which uses the kapt plugin) or
+   * a hand-crafted services reference file `META-INF/services/org.codice.compliance.saml.plugin.IdpSSOResponder` will need to be added to the jar (see below)
 1. Package that file into a jar.
 1. Place the jar from step 1 and the IdP's metadata into a directory.
 1. Setup your IdP.